Click here to contact CHRISM via email.

 Rob Fox (Treasurer)

 Rob is an indirect tax specialist with HM Revenue and Customs, dealing with Large Businesses.
-A keen runner and product of the Northern Ordination Course, he is in the process of moving to Newcastle.
+A keen runner and product of the Northern Ordination Course, he has recently moved to Newcastle.

 Best time to contact: 18:00 19:00